BitcoinDesign/Guide/guide/payments/send.md

 A valid transaction that is broadcasted to the network cannot be reversed, so it is critical that the sender is given a chance to double check the payment details (amount, recipient address, total fee, etc) before submitting the transaction.

-If the wallet allows users to set a spending limit and the current transaction exceeds it, make sure users go through some security check (biometric, enter PIN, 2FA password, etc).
-This can also be used if the 100% of the funds are being sent.
+If your application allows setting spending limits, and the current transaction exceeds it, make sure they go through some security check (biometric, enter PIN, 2FA password, etc).
+This technique can also be employed if the transaction is attempting to use the max wallet balance.
 </div>

 **Do's**

-- Allow users to review payment details and adjust if necessary, before submitting the transaction
+- Allow the sender to review payment details and adjust if necessary, before submitting the transaction
 - Show amount and fee in both bitcoin and local currency denominations

 **Don'ts**

-- Assume the user has got all the details correct, give them the chance to look over the information before broadcasting the transaction
+- Assume the sender has got all the details correct, give them the chance to look over the information before broadcasting the transaction

 ## Transaction processing and confirmation

 {% include image.html
    image = "https://i.imgur.com/idV0Mt7.png"
    retina = "https://i.imgur.com/idV0Mt7.png"
-   alt-text = "Example image"
-   width = 1600
-   height = 800
+   alt-text = "Notifications after the transaction is broadcasted" width = 1600 height = 800
 %}

 Once the transaction is valid it is now in the *memory pool*, and is available for including in a block by miners.
 When in the *memory pool*, the sender can see the transaction in their wallet as unconfirmed or pending.

 After broadcasting a transaction, the process of propagation and validation is quite fast so showing these states may be infeasible.
-You may inform the user that their transaction is pending a confirmation, the estimated time to confirm given the current fee market, and once it has gotten its first confirmation.
+You may inform the sender that their transaction is pending a confirmation, the estimated time to confirm given the current fee market, and once it has gotten its first confirmation.

 **Do's**
 - Clearly indicate state of the outgoing transaction